-PRO Unlimited’s COO and EVP Allie Ben-Shlomo shares her contingent workforce industry knowledge with editors at Buyers Meeting Point about the advantages of using an integrated Managed Services Program (MSP) and Vendor Management System (VMS) model.
+PRO Unlimited’s COO and EVP Allie Ben-Shlomo shares her contingent workforce industry knowledge with editors at HR.com about the advantages of using an integrated Managed Services Program (MSP) and Vendor Management System (VMS) model.
 Allie notes organizations that are not leveraging a MSP and VMS may be paying too much for contingent talent and are at risk of noncompliance with various labor and benefit laws.
 They are also likely to have challenges involving time to source quality talent.

 Recognizing these issues, a growing number of companies now rely on some form of a managed program, but substantial room for further adoption still exists.
 The landscape of contingent labor management can prove very confusing, especially for organizations in the initial stages of assessing available options.

 When assessing the current state of contingent labor programs, consider the following questions:

 An integrated MSP and VMS model has many advantages over a disaggregated approach.
 Cost is certainly important.
 When dealing with two separate companies, there may be up-front costs involving tasks related to the initial VMS implementation, as well as ongoing costs for feature enhancements or added integrations.
 Additionally, when a company selects separate VMS and MSP providers, the VMS firm often charges for system enhancements, activation of new functionality (e.g. the SOW module for incorporating Services Procurement in the scope of the contingent workforce program) and implementation of such modules.

 There are various other factors companies need to consider.
 Click on the article to read about these other factors in greater detail.